tnarh/the-test/README.md

 # THE TEST
-Offline multiplayer trivia game made in HTML and JavaScript.
+"The Test" `/ðə tɛst/` (stylized in all uppercase), is an offline multiplayer trivia game made in HTML and JavaScript.